-I mean there have been movies made about David's affair with Bathsheba, someone wrote a novel series called The Wives of King David, and noted inspirational author Malcom Gladwell has just written his latest "insights-for-success-motivational" type book and called it David and Goliath.
+I mean there have been movies made about David's affair with Bathsheba, someone wrote a novel series called The Wives of King David, even inspirational author Malcom Gladwell has based on of his "insights-for-success-motivational" books on David - its called....
+David and Goliath!